How Often Should You Water a Cactus (A Complete Guide)

 Cacti are desert plants that have adapted to live through periods without water, but this doesn’t mean they don’t require any water.

-Frequent watering is necessary for providing the cactus with enough moisture and keeping it hydrated.
+Frequent watering is necessary to provide enough moisture and keep the cactus hydrated.

 This will allow the plant to grow strong roots and stems instead of growing spindly ones like a plant that isn’t receiving enough water would do.